 I am a PhD student at MIT, under the supervision of Konstantinos Daskalakis.
 I received a Bachelor’s and a Master’s degree from the Technion, Israel, studying under the supervision of Prof. Yuval Filmus.
-I obtained my Bachelor’s degree in Computer Science from the Technion.

-I am interested in theoretical computer science, especially in theoretical machine learning and complexity.
-My recent works are of the topics of information compleity, Huffman codes, multi armed bandits and online algorithms.
+I am interested in theoretical computer science, especially in learning theory and complexity.
+My recent works are of the topics of information complexity, Huffman codes, multi armed bandits and streaming algorithms.